 - Painterly fall foliage from September to early November

 Renting a car is the most convenient way to travel.
 There are car rental outlets at Kanazawa Station , Komatsu Airport, and Kaga Onsen Station.
 The tour company, White Ring, also runs a bus tour from Kanazawa taking the Hakusan White Road to the celebrated UNESCO world heritage village, Shirakawa-go.

 Open from early June to mid-November

 33.3 kilometers long; climb to 1,450 meters at the highest drivable point

-Before jumping in the car to tour the Hakusan Shirakawa-go White Road from Ishikawa Prefecture , there are some sites that beg exploring.
+Before jumping in the car to tour the Hakusan Shirakawa-go White Road from Ishikawa Prefecture , there are some sites begging to be explored.
 One stop within the Hakusan City area you should include is Tedori Gorge, with its breathtaking ravine, and shrine (Shirayamahime-jinja) dedicated to the mountain.
 You will find a smaller satellite version of the same shrine at the peak of Mt.
 Hakusan .

-The Hakusan White Road starts on Route 360 and leads to the Chugu Toll Gate.
-There are numerous places along the way to stop and appreciate the beech forests, scenic vistas, gorgeous autumn foliage or perhaps fresh greens, as well as waterfalls, observatories, and natural hot springs.
+The Hakusan Shirakawa-go White Road starts on Route 360 and leads to the Chugu Toll Gate.
+There are numerous places along the way to stop and appreciate the beech forests, scenic vistas, gorgeous foliage, as well as waterfalls, observatories, and natural hot springs.